MSPs, Stop Debating CRMs: Build a Follow-Up Playbook That Actually Works

 Turn the Playbook Into CRM Automation

-Once you’ve got the playbook, then the CRM decision gets easy.
+Once you've got the playbook, then the CRM decision gets easy.
+And if you're evaluating an MSP AI automation tool or looking at AI Autotask automation, you'll finally have something concrete to automate.

 • In HubSpot, you can build Sequences for follow-up, force required fields at each stage, and set SLA reminders ("first call within 15 minutes of lead creation").